naofireblade/homebridge-weather-plus/README.md

 The **location** parameter must be a numerical unique city-id (can be found [here](https://openweathermap.org/find))

-The **locationCity** parameter must be a city-name (must return only one result, check it [here](https://openweathermap.org/find))
+The **locationCity** parameter must be a city-name with an optional country code e.g. "Berlin, DE" (you can check it [here](https://openweathermap.org/find))

-The **locationZip** parameter must be a numerical zip-code

-The **locationGeo** parameter must be a list with the latitude longitude for your location (dont forget the square brackets).
+The **locationGeo** parameter must be a list with the latitude longitude for your location (don't forget the square brackets).
 You can use this page to find your coordinates: http://www.mapcoordinates.net.

 The **language** parameter is *optional* and sets the translation for the description of the day and the weather report.
 Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
 Default is en.